Anne Hutchinson: Ministerial confrontation

 On 25 October 1636, seven ministers gathered at the home of Cotton to confront the developing discord; they held a "private conference" which included Hutchinson and other lay leaders from the Boston church.
 Some agreement was reached, and Cotton "gave satisfaction to them [the other ministers], so as he agreed with them all in the point of sanctification, and so did Mr. Wheelwright; so as they all did hold, that sanctification did help to evidence justification."
 Another issue was that some of the ministers had heard that Hutchinson criticised them during her conventicles for preaching a covenant of works and said they were not able ministers of the New Testament.
 Hutchinson responded to this only when prompted, and only to one or two ministers at a time.
 She believed that her response, which was largely coaxed from her, was private and confidential.
 A year later, her words were used against her in a trial that resulted in her banishment from the colony.

 By late 1636, as the controversy deepened, Hutchinson and her supporters were accused of two heresies in the Puritan church: antinomianism and familism.
 The word "antinomianism" literally means "against or opposed to the law"; in a theological context, it means "the moral law is not binding upon Christians, who are under the law of grace."
 According to this view, if one was under the law of grace, then moral law did not apply, allowing one to engage in immoral acts.
-Familism was named for a 16th-century sect called the Family of Love, and it involved one's perfect union with God under the Holy Spirit, coupled with freedom both from sin and from the responsibility for it.
+Familism was named for a 16th-century sect called the Family of Love, and it involved one's perfect union with God under the Holy Spirit.
 Hutchinson and her supporters were sometimes accused of engaging in immoral behaviour or "free love" in order to discredit them, but such acts were antithetical to their doctrine.
 Hutchinson, Wheelwright, and Vane all took leading roles as antagonists of the orthodox party, but theologically, it was Cotton's differences of opinion with the colony's other ministers that was at the centre of the controversy.

 By winter, the theological schism had become great enough that the General Court called for a day of fasting to help ease the colony's difficulties.
 During the appointed fast-day on Thursday, 19 January 1637, Wheelwright preached at the Boston church in the afternoon.
 To the Puritan clergy, his sermon was "censurable and incited mischief", but the free grace advocates were encouraged, and they became more vociferous in their opposition to the "legal" ministers.
 Governor Vane began challenging the doctrines of the colony's divines, and supporters of Hutchinson refused to serve during the Pequot War of 1637 because Wilson was the chaplain of the expedition.
 Ministers worried that the bold stand of Hutchinson and her supporters began to threaten the "Puritan's holy experiment."
 Had they succeeded, historian Dunn believes that they would have profoundly changed the thrust of Massachusetts history.